pebakery/pebakery-docs/Commands/INI/IniMerge.md

 # IniMerge

-This command will combine the contents of two .ini files.
+Combines the contents of two .ini files.

 ## Syntax